Field Service Supervisor Salary

 Popular Skills for Field Service Supervisor

-Field Service Supervisors report using a pretty varied skill set on the job.
-Most notably, skills in Operations Management, Technical Services, Training, and Electronic Troubleshooting are correlated to pay that is above average, with boosts between 8 percent and 10 percent.
+Field Service Supervisors report using a diverse set of skills on the job.
+Most notably, skills in Operations Management, Technical Services, Electronic Troubleshooting, and Customer Service are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
 Those listing Maintenance as a skill should be prepared for drastically lower pay.
 Quality Assurance / Quality Control and Job Scheduling also typically command lower compensation.
-Most people familiar with Customer Service also know Project Management.
+Those proficient in Customer Service are, more often than not, also skilled in Project Management.

 Pay by Experience Level for Field Service Supervisor